 Which option is best for me?

-Now that we’ve reviewed the major differences between these three apps types, you may be wondering what is best for you and your team.
+We’ve reviewed the major differences between these three apps types.
+Now you may be wondering what is best for you and your team.

 There’s a lot of give and take here.